 Uptown United & Business Partners, The Chamber for Uptown continue to work closely with our local businesses and organizations during this challenging time.
 We set up this page to keep neighbors, businesses, and community partners updated on how this crisis is impacting Uptown, focused on some frequently asked questions (FAQs).

 If you’re a small business or local organization, we have a page just for you.

 Where do I go for the latest information on COVID-19 (Coronavirus)?

 Please get this information from local, state, and national public health agencies:

 - City of Chicago Department of Public Heath: chicago.gov/coronavirus

 - US Centers for Disease Control and Prevention: cdc.gov/coronavirus

 How can I support local businesses?

 Keep it Uptown!
 There are many things we can do to support our local businesses, even during this challenging time.
-Shop online, order for pick-up or delivery, purchase a gift certificate, pre-pay for services.
+Shop online, order for pick-up or delivery, dine al fresco, purchase a gift certificate, or pre-pay for services.
 See this page for tips on Keeping it Uptown.
 Now, more than ever, local businesses depend on all of us to support them.
 However, stay safe, and follow the suggestions of local public health agencies.

 Which businesses are open?